Top Tips for Choosing Luggage

 Most soft luggage comes with practical front pockets and compartments, which are ideal for keeping handy items – such as your flight tickets or mobile phone – you may need quick access to as you travel.

 Here, hard shell luggage wins a couple of points as it is ideal for keeping equipment such as laptops and cameras intact.
 Hard shells are also quite difficult to tamper with and ensure that your belongings are kept dry.
-On the flip side, hard shells can get dented.
+While hard shells can get dented, the outer shells of Samsonite’s Proxis collection (pictured in gold and silver below) are made from Roxkin, a multi-layered material developed by Samsonite which helps the shell bounce back into shape.

 Integrated locks and TSA locks